redox-os/website/content/news/this-month-251031.md

 <img src="/img/screenshot/bottom.jpg" class="img-responsive"/>

+## Upgrade to Rust 1.90.x

+Jeremy Soller updated our Rust nightly fork to the 03/10/2025 date equivalent to 1.90.x version, this fixed some programs and crates.

+## Partial systemd Service Configuration Compatibility

+Wildan Mubarok successfully ported the [rustysd](https://github.com/KillingSpark/rustysd) portable systemd service manager written in Rust and started nginx at boot using a systemd service.

 ## GoAccess on Redox

 The rsm92 (Rafael) contributor ported [GoAccess](https://goaccess.io/), it's the first web analytics program to work on Redox.